John Burnet (abolitionist): Biography

 Burnet was not known for his preaching, but more as an orator and speaker on platforms like Exeter Hall.
 He spoke against the Corn Laws and for Anti-Slavery.
 On 19 March 1838, Burnet was with Peter Clare, Rev. W.N.
 Bunting; William Dilworth Crewdson when they presented a petition to Queen Victoria signed by 28,386 females of Manchester and Salford who requested freedom for the negro apprentices in the British Colonies.
 (A similar petition was presented by Lord Brougham, Joseph Sturge, Captain Hansard RN and the Reverend Thomas Scales based on resolutions passed at meetings at Exeter Hall of "friends of the negro".).

-He attended the 1840 and 1843 Anti-Slavery conventions and spoke at the Freemasons Hall concerning anti-slavery.
-A less than generous account was given at the time of one of his speeches:
+He attended the 1840 World Anti-Slavery Convention where he was one of the first people to speak in a debate to decide whether women could be admitted as delegates.
+He advised the American women who had travelled 3,000 miles to be there that they should withdraw.
+He said that "It is better that this Convention should be dissolved at this moment than this motion should be adopted."
+George Bradburn from Massachusetts challenged Burnet's opinion noting that he had not mentioned that the women delegates were the democratic representatives of many Americans.
+Burnet also attended the 1843 Anti-Slavery convention and spoke at the Freemasons Hall concerning anti-slavery.
+A less than generous account was given at the time of one of his speeches By Daniel Clarke Eddy:

 It was said that his supporters considered putting him forward for parliament but these did not come to fruition.

 He died at Grove Lane, Camberwell, and was buried at West Norwood Cemetery.